 That’s why having an experienced attorney maximizes your chances of getting your immigration applications right on the first try.
-Let Unite the People and our staff of passionate, experienced attorneys help with your immigration needs:
+Let Unite the People and our attorneys help with your immigration needs:

 Our California immigration attorneys help you apply for a visa, which is the first step to entering the U.S.